Jaya Ahsan: Film

+In December 2023, Ahsan made her Bollywood debut in Kadak Singh, a thriller film by Aniruddha Roy Chowdhury released on Zee5.
+Hindustan Times regarded her performance in the film as "Outstanding on OTT: Breakout Performance".

+In 2025, Jaya Ahsan starred in two Eid-ul-Adha releases—Raihan Rafi's action-thriller Taandob and Tanim Noor's Utshob.

 Playback

 Ahsan is also a singer and took diploma courses in Indian classical music and Rabindra Sangeet.
 She did playback in few films, such as "Tomer Khola Hawa" in Dubshatar and "Jongoler Daak" in Mesidona.

 Other activities

 Ahsan is a craftswoman and a visual-artist, which she demonstrated in art-house movie productions like Enechhi Shurjer Hashi.
 She was chosen as a brand ambassador for USAID (US Agency for International Development) to help women and children.
 In 2019, Ahsan was chosen as the brand ambassador of Bangamata U-19 Women's International Gold Cup.

 Personal life

-Ahsan married Faisal, a television model, on 14 May 1998.
+Ahsan married Faisal Ahsan Ullah, a television model, on 14 May 1998.
 The couple was also seen in same television ad.
 Together they ran an event management company.
-She divorced Faisal in 2012.